Auburn/FastNoise2/README.md

 WIP successor to [FastNoiseSIMD](https://github.com/Auburn/FastNoiseSIMD)

+Modular node based noise generation using SIMD, modern C++17 and templates

 FastNoise2 is a fully featured noise generation library which aims to meet all your coherent noise needs while being extremely fast

-Uses FastSIMD to compile classes with multiple SIMD types
+Uses FastSIMD to compile classes with multiple SIMD types and selects the fastest supported SIMD level at runtime
+- Scalar (non-SIMD)
+- SSE2
+- SSE4.1
+- AVX2
+- AVX512

 Supports:
 - 32/64 bit